gpustack/llama-box/README.md

          --yarn-beta-slow N       YaRN high correction dim or alpha (default: 1.0) -nkvo, --no-kv-offload          Disable KV offload
-         --no-cache-prompt        Disable caching prompt -cmoe  --cpu-moe                Keep all Mixture of Experts (MoE) weights in the CPU -ncmoe --n-cpu-moe N            Keep the Mixture of Experts (MoE) weights of the first N layers in the CPU --cache-reuse N          Min chunk size to attempt reusing from the cache via KV shifting (default: 0) -nr,   --no-repack              Disable weight repacking -ctk,  --cache-type-k TYPE      KV cache data type for K, allowed values: f32, f16, bf16, q8_0, q4_0, q4_1, iq4_nl, q5_0, q5_1 (default: f16)
+         --no-cache-prompt        Disable caching prompt -cmoe, --cpu-moe                Keep all Mixture of Experts (MoE) weights in the CPU -ncmoe, --n-cpu-moe N           Keep the Mixture of Experts (MoE) weights of the first N layers in the CPU -cmoed, --cpu-moe-draft         Keep all Mixture of Experts (MoE) weights in the CPU for draft model -ncmoed, --n-cpu-moe-draft N    Keep the Mixture of Experts (MoE) weights of the first N layers in the CPU for draft model --cache-reuse N          Min chunk size to attempt reusing from the cache via KV shifting (default: 0) -nr,   --no-repack              Disable weight repacking -ctk,  --cache-type-k TYPE      KV cache data type for K, allowed values: f32, f16, bf16, q8_0, q4_0, q4_1, iq4_nl, q5_0, q5_1 (default: f16)